WCM-Q Course Boosts Population Health Research In Qatar

 Date

-Doha: A workshop provided by the Institute for Population health (IPH) of Weill Cornell Medicine-Qatar (WCM-Q) successfully trained 49 healthcare professionals in the fundamentals of health research.
+(MENAFN- Gulf Times) A workshop provided by the Institute for Population health (IPH) of Weill Cornell medicine – Qatar (WCM-Q) successfully trained 49 healthcare professionals in the fundamentals of health research.

+The second day included sessions on the basics of prophylactic and therapeutic trials, clinical trial design, testing for statistical significance, the value of screening in public health, and methods for understanding and interpreting research.

-The learning sessions were led by four distinguished speakers from the IPH with special expertise in healthcare research: Dr. Ravinder Mamtani, professor of population health sciences, professor of medicine (Center for Global Health) and vice dean for population health and lifestyle medicine; Dr. Sohaila Cheema, associate professor of clinical population health sciences, assistant dean for the Institute for Population Health, and course director; Dr. Karima Chaabna, assistant professor of clinical population health sciences and manager, population health research; and Dr. Amit Abraham, assistant professor of clinical population health sciences and assistant director of the IPH.
+The learning sessions were led by four speakers from the IPH with special expertise in healthcare research: Dr Ravinder Mamtani, professor of population health sciences, professor of medicine (Centre for Global Health) and vice-dean for population health and lifestyle medicine; Dr Sohaila Cheema, associate professor of clinical population health sciences, assistant dean at the IPH, and course director; Dr Karima Chaabna, assistant professor of clinical population health sciences and manager for population health research; and Dr Amit Abraham, assistant professor of clinical population health sciences and assistant director at the IPH.

 Legal Disclaimer: